marc2332/bliss/doc/docs/shell_std_func.md

 ## introspection, doc, logging

+### logbook print ###

+The `lprint` function is a replacement for python standard `print` function that sends what is given to both stdout and to the logbook.

+Everything that should be logged to the logbook for any reason should use this instead of the normal print.

+You can use `lprint` even when using Bliss in library mode: no output will be send to stdout, but messages will be forwarded to logbook.

 ### prdef (print definition)
 `prdef(<function>)`: Displays information about given function : definition file, docstring and source code.